 Continue reading if you would like to learn more about examples of prescription errors.
 You can also get in touch with us directly at any time.
-Our team of advisors can offer free legal advice.
+Our team of advisors can offer free advice.
 They can also connect you to a specialist medical negligence solicitor, who could help you start your claim.

-- Use our online claims form
+- Use our online claim form.

 Select A Section